Author Guidelines

 References

-Note that the journal departs from the recommendations of this booklet in one regard, with respect to names of organisations where these are lengthy (4.6): authors are asked to write out the name of organisations in full when they are first mentioned, providing the abbreviated name in parentheses.
+Where names of organisations are lengthy authors are asked to write out the name of organisations in full when they are first mentioned, providing the abbreviated name in parentheses.
 Thereafter, the abbreviated name can be used in both citations and references.
 For example, "The Organisation for Economic Co-operation and Development (OECD) published its findings on this subject (OECD, 2018)."